ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

 # changing DAE type (DAE2 -> DAE3)

+1. If DAE3 is new to this computer, it may not have the "Microsoft Visual C++ 2015 redistributable" installed.
+Check in the installed program list, if it is missing run vc_redist.x64.exe in \\isis\inst$\Kits$\CompGroup\ICP\ISISICP\VS2015
 1. install the new DAE software as above
 1. edit icp_config.xml and change DAEType from 1 to 3